 - trigeminal neuralgia – causing pain in the jaw or cheek

-- occipital neuralgia – causing pain at the base of your skull that can spread to other parts of your head
+- occipital neuralgia – causing pain at the base of your skull that can spread to the back of your head

 If you have neuralgia, you might find: